R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 This is a restrictive policy constraint with significant operational implications.
 Because of the code hash requirement, persisted data will be inaccessible to subsequent versions of the enclave.
-Also, if the system is not fully patched, the derived key will not be accessible and the enclave may be denied access to storage keys until patches are installed.
+Also, if the host system is not fully patched, the derived key will not be accessible and the enclave may be denied access to storage keys until patches are installed.

 #### Exact version of an enclave running on a platform that may need updating
 In this slightly less restrictive policy example, access to the derived key is permitted in cases where non-critical security patches are available for the host system.